Bush kinder, inspired by the ‘forest schools’ of Denmark and Scandinavia has been doing just that.

 3. Boost immunity

-Fresh air, vitamin D and physical movement: heading outside for bush kinder or a beach visit can reduce illness and its spread in childcare settings.
+Fresh air, vitamin D and physical movement: heading outside for bush kinder or a beach visit can reduce illness and its spread in early childhood education settings.

 4. Promotes creativity

-With less structure than inside spaces, taking your childcare setting outside can promote creativity in children.
+With less structure than inside spaces, taking your early learning setting outside can promote creativity in children.
 Get children out and about in nature to encourage them to think outside the box and explore.